csmith14/template-extension-pack/README.md

 ### config.vscode

 This array contains exactly one or both of `code` and/or `code-insiders`, as these are the two exectubales installed by the respective vscode versions.
-During setup with the `create-*` script, the value is assigned to either the sole value found within the environment, or in the case both are present, the value(s) chosen by the user.
+During setup by the `create-local-ext-pack` script, the value is assigned to either:

+a) the sole value found within the environment, or
+b) in the case both are present, one or both value(s) may be chosen by the user.

 **When invoking `./bin/install.js`, the script will install the `.vsix` to each executable in the array.**